Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 As the schematic depicts this subsystem is connected to the emergency stop subsystem.
 The emergency stop subsystem is connected to the wall outlet.
 This allows the power subsystem to be disconnected from power completely if needed. <sup>1</sup>

 The main/processor unit requires a 5 volt/ 3 amp input (15 Watts).
-The 12V to 5V DC USB Type-C Right Angle Step-Down Power Converter takes a 12 volt input and outputs a 5 volt/ 3 amp signal.
-[2] This is exactly what the wall outlet transformer produces and it is exactly what the main/processor requires. <sup>2</sup>
+The 12V to 5V DC USB Type-C Right Angle Step-Down Power Converter takes a 12 volt input and outputs a 5 volt/ 3 amp signal [2].
+This is exactly what the wall outlet transformer produces and it is exactly what the main/processor requires. <sup>2</sup>

 The communication receiver requires a 3.3 volt/ 0.5 amp (or more) input (1.65 Watts).
-The LM2596 takes a 12 volt input and can convert a 3.3 volt output with a 1 amp, 1.5 amp, or 2 amp signal.[3]
+The LM2596 takes a 12 volt input and can convert a 3.3 volt output with a 1 amp, 1.5 amp, or 2 amp signal [3].
 This system will output a 3.3 volt/ 1 amp output.
 This will be sufficient as the wall outlet transformer produces 12 volts and it encapsulates what is required by the communication receiver. <sup>3</sup>

 The mechanical unit requires a 24 volt/ 1.5 amp input (36 watts).
-The AC to DC 24V 2A Power Supply Adapter, Plug 5.5mm x 2.1mm UL Listed FCC produces a 24 volt/ 2 amp output from the wall outlet.
-[8] This will be sufficient as it will completely encapsulate what is required from the mechanical unit. <sup>4</sup>
+The AC to DC 24V 2A Power Supply Adapter, Plug 5.5mm x 2.1mm UL Listed FCC produces a 24 volt/ 2 amp output from the wall outlet [8].
+This will be sufficient as it will completely encapsulate what is required from the mechanical unit. <sup>4</sup>

 The system must convert AC power from the wall outlet and output a DC signal.
 This system will use two separate AC to DC converters.
 The first will produce a signal of 12 volts/ 2 amps (16.65 watts).
 This converter will power the two step-down transformers.
-The transformer will be the Chanzon 12V 2A Power Supply Class2 24W LED Strip CCTV Camera AC DC Switching Adapter.
-[6] The second will produce a signal of 24 volts/ 2 amps (48 watts).
+The transformer will be the Chanzon 12V 2A Power Supply Class2 24W LED Strip CCTV Camera AC DC Switching Adapter [6].
+The second will produce a signal of 24 volts/ 2 amps (48 watts).
 This converter will power the mechanical unit.
-The transformer will be the AC to DC 24V 2A Power Supply Adapter, Plug 5.5mm x 2.1mm UL Listed FCC.
-[8] <sup>5</sup>
+The transformer will be the AC to DC 24V 2A Power Supply Adapter, Plug 5.5mm x 2.1mm UL Listed FCC [8]. <sup>5</sup>

 The system must provide a total of 78.98 watts.
 This is because the total wattage of each system added together will be 52.65 watts: